LxveAce/Projects/README.md

 Drone Detection - See if i can do it with parts i have now, and if i need more, buy and build it.

+ESP32 Murader - One of the main projects i want to build, and i should have all needed resources.

 https://espterminator.com

 # Video Refrences / Guides